SomeSomeOne99/py-data-models/README.md

 - `train_(x, y)`: An alternative training method that may produce different and, in limited cases, more accurate results than `train`
 - `train_naive(x, y)`: A naive training method that produces accurate results but is considerably less efficient than other algorithms

+Each model file also includes some short training and testing examples within the following functions:

+- `example_train`: Train using `.train()`, output a series of example testing values and model loss compared to the target model
+- `example_train_naive`: Train using `.train_naive()`, output a series of example testing values and model loss compared to the target model

 ## Model types

 ### Linear regression (`LinearRegression`)